Guidelines on the election of Fellows for candidates serving in the Armed Forces.

-All substantive appointments to commissioned ranks recognise proven ability to operate continuously at a high level of performance.
+All substantive appointments to commissioned or Senior NCO ranks recognise proven ability to operate continuously at a high level of performance.
 There is also a well established equivalence between ranks in the three Services, and it is to be expected that carrying a particular rank in the appropriate field will provide good guidance for the appointment of Fellows.
 However, whilst it is legitimate and wise to use substantive rank as an important element in the assessment, commercial management techniques are increasingly being used in the armed services and, in some cases, this may result in enhanced responsibility.

 At the rank of Captain, Colonel and Group Captain, the ability to operate at a sustained level of performance that merits Fellowship will normally have been well proved, and so any need to demonstrate the full five years might be relaxed, especially in the case where the candidate has superior responsibility for a period in the preceding rank.